danwing/referee/draft-xyzzy-referee.md

 ## Key Lifetime (Rotating Public Key) {#key-lifetime}

+The raw public keys in a server and in the Referee might be occasionally be changed, as discussed in this section.

+### Server

 If a server's raw public key changes the new key has to be installed into the network's Referee.
 To automate such changes, the server could communicate with the Referee and prove possession of its (old) private key (using TLS client authentication or using application-layer mechanism such as JSON Web Signature) to update the Referee to its new public key.

+### Referee

+If the Referee's raw public key changes all the clients have to re-authenticate that new raw public key.
+This is uncool.

+To allow changing the Referee's raw public key without re-authenticating, perhaps the client and Referee could do session resumption for its subsequent connections to the Referee (Section 2.2 of {{?RFC8446}}).
+This handles situations where Referee can honor the session resumption.

+To handle the case where the Referee cannot honor session resumption (and falls back to a normal handshake), the client needs to be automatically updated with the Referee's new public key, which can be served on the same HTTP endpoint.

+With the above technique and a new Referee public key, the remaining situation where a client still has to (manually) re-authenticate the Referee is when the Referee cannot honor session resumption (that is, has lost that state).

 # Acknowledgments